josh-at-icarite/terraform-161225/README.md

 Assumptions and Compromises
 -------------

-This is a demonstration and as such a number of decisions make this completely unsuitable for production.
+This is a demonstration and as such a number of decisions make this completely unsuitable for production:

 -   SSH keys are stored in the Terraform state
 -   HTTPS is not implemented